 A full-time work experience in business.
-Nine semester hours of credit are granted for a normal 600 hour internship, six semester hours of credit are granted for a 200 hour internship.
+Nine semester hours of credit are granted for a normal 600 hour internship, six semester hours of credit are granted for a 200 hour internship, and three semester hours of credit are granted for a 200 hour internship.
 Students are encouraged to do the internship during the summer between their junior and senior years of study.
-Prerequisites: admission to the Walker College of Business and permission of the department chair and the internship coordinator.
+Prerequisites: asmission to the Walker College of Business and permission of the department chair and the internship coordinator.
 Graded on an S/U basis.